Theory Test – Hazard Awareness Questions & Answers

 Question 16 of 16

 As a provisional licence holder, you must not drive a car :Correct

 A learner driver must be supervised by a person who is at least 21 years old and has a valid driving licence, which they have held for at least three years.
-Learner drivers are currently prohibited from driving on motorways.
-It is advisable to take motorway lessons from a driving instructor once you have passed your driving test.
+Learner drivers are now permitted to drive on motorways provided they are accompanied by a fully qualified driving instructor with dual controls.

 THEORY TEST CATEGORIES